 It didn't end here.
-Mark 16 ? this is after Christ's resurrection and ascension.
-This is how far the disciples unbelief went.
+Mark 16 is after Christ's resurrection and ascension.
+This is how far the disciples' unbelief went.
 This is just before He gives them their commission.
 This is the prelude to giving the commission to the apostles.

-The women.
 Mary Magdalene and the other women who went to the tomb and saw that He was not there.
-Mary Magdalene, who had seen Him, and He had said go, tell the disciples, especially Peter, that I have risen.
+Mary Magdalene, who had seen Him, and He had said, "Go, tell the disciples, especially Peter, that I have risen."
 And they did not believe until they saw Him.
 Thomas had to reach in and touch Him before he believed.

-And He said to them, "Go into all the world and preach the gospel to every creature [after He had rebuked them].
+Mark 16:15-16 And He said to them, "Go into all the world and preach the gospel to every creature [after He had rebuked them].
 He who believes and is baptized will be saved; but he who does not believe will be condemned.
-(Mark 16:14-16)

 Pretty strong words there from our God.
 They did not believe the eyewitnesses testimony regarding His resurrection.

-Now this begins to take things beyond God Himself.
+This begins to take things beyond God Himself.
 Think about it.
 God said they should have believed even those He had sent with His word.
 The word of God, at that point, was Jesus' saying, "I have risen."
-And they would not believe it from the mouth of the women who had eyewitness testimony that this was the case.
+And they would not believe it from the mouths of the women who had eyewitness testimony that this was the case.
 That starts to bring matters a little bit closer to home, in our day and age.

 Let's go to Luke 10, verse 13.
 This was His upbraiding of the cities of Chorazin and Bethsaida.